Created by Rick Mofina

 JACK GANNON is a reporter for the Buffalo-based World Press Alliance who’s never been quite able to escape his blue collar roots–or the disappearance of his sister Cora decades ago.

-His first recorded case, Vengeance Road (2009), was all toughness and grit; as terse and hard-boiled as they come, as Gannon sets out to nail a Buffalo cop for the brutal murder of a hooker.
-But with the sequel, In The Panic Zone (2010), Mofina aimed for a considerably larger canvas, dispatching Gannon to Rio De Janeiro to investigate a café bombing that took the lives of two fellow reporters, while the latest, In Desperation (2011), brings the story full circle, with Gannon back home and reunited with his now grown-up sister Cora, whose own 11-year old daughter has now gone missing.
+His first recorded case, Vengeance Road (2009), was all toughness and grit; as terse and hard-boiled as they come, as Gannon set out to nail a Buffalo cop for the brutal murder of a hooker.
+But with the sequel, In The Panic Zone (2010), Mofina aimed for a considerably larger canvas, dispatching Gannon to Rio De Janeiro to investigate a café bombing that took the lives of two fellow reporters, while In Desperation (2011) brought the story full circle, with Gannon back home and reunited with his now grown-up sister Cora, whose own 11-year old daughter has now gone missing.

 Report respectfully submitted by Kevin Burton Smith.